Skip main navigation

 What are the law's posting requirements?

-If you employe 50 or more persons in the State of Wisconsin you shall post, in one or more conspicuous places where notices to employees are customarily posted, a notice in a form approved by the department setting forth employees' rights under this section.
+If you employ 50 or more persons in the State of Wisconsin you shall post, in one or more conspicuous places where notices to employees are customarily posted, a notice in a form approved by us setting forth employees' rights under this section.
 Any employer who violates posting requirements shall forfeit not more than $100.

 For more information